 Transferring motive power to the pavement are Mickey Thompson ET tires, 29.5×10.5.15 in back and 25×4.5×15 in front, mounted on Centerline Elite wheels, 15×10 in back and 15×4 in front.

 If you’re a fan of Gas Monkey Garage’s creations, Richard Rawlings or have always wanted to own a car from a reality television show, this may be the car for you!
 Stop by MotoeXotica Classic Cars today and check it out for yourself.

 More info: Listing has ended.
-Search on eBay for similar 1967 Dodge Dart
+Click to search on eBay for similar 1967 Dodge Dart (Affiliate link)

 Seller's other items: motoexotica